Church Pension Group | Leadership & Governance

 The Very Rev. Samuel G. Candler

 The Very Rev. Samuel G. Candler serves as Dean of the Cathedral of St. Philip in Atlanta, one of the largest parishes in The Episcopal Church.
-He has served on the boards of several schools and agencies, and he helped develop the formal structure of Atlanta's first interfaith group, the Faith Alliance of Metro Atlanta.
+He has served on the boards of several schools and agencies and helped develop the formal structure of Atlanta's first interfaith group, the Faith Alliance of Metro Atlanta.
 He previously served as Dean of Trinity Episcopal Cathedral in Columbia, South Carolina.

 Dean Candler is a writer and a frequent teacher and preacher in the US and the wider Anglican Communion and speaks regularly on the role of religion in matters of science and environmental sustainability.